VolkanSah/MiniGreX/README.md

 > **IMPORTANT**
 > ⚠️ MiniGreX is still in development.
-It works, but improvements are ongoing.
 Want to help?
 The smallest high-secure multi-CMS for DevOps 👮
 > Update 12.06.24 i kill it today.
 Later! not yet please!

 ## Security